apache/incubator-hivemall/docs/gitbook/clustering/lda.md

 <!-- toc -->

+*Note: This feature is supported from Hivemall v0.5-rc.1 or later.*

 # Prepare document data

 Assume that we already have a table `docs` which contains many documents as string format: